One of the most ambitious SEO campaigns ever.

 This narrows our list down from 1,800,000 to 37,000 keywords.

-Get the step-by-step walkthrough on automating your B2B SaaS keyword research and affiliate keyword research with ClusterAi or check out ClusterAi now.
+You can also get the step-by-step walkthrough on automating your B2B SaaS keyword research and affiliate keyword research with ClusterAi or check out ClusterAi now.

 Optimizing Content

-ClusterAi abstracts SEO skills from keyword research
+As you’ve seen, ClusterAi abstracts SEO skills from keyword research.

+That’s not all.
 ClusterAi also abstracts SEO skills from optimizing content.

 We use a simple formula to turn ClusterAi’s keyword groupings into a framework non-SEOs can use to optimize their content.
+All of the optimizations, and no experience required.

 Here is a summary of our framework: